owenhilyard/mojo/proposals/mojo-structured-async.md

 fairly large amount of compile-time overhead is acceptable for this feature since it should be in the "you only pay for it if you use it" category, and because it should have runtime performance benefits.
-Another downside of this fusion is that it  and it prevents recursive coroutines without adding indirection.
+Another downside of this fusion is that it prevents recursive coroutines without adding indirection.
 For the most part, the only solutions I've seen to this issue either involve forcing indirection (C++) or stackful coroutines (Go), neither of which I am particularly fond of due to the overhead, pointer chasing for C++,